anoma/nspec/docs/tutorial/engines/index.md

 The engine's identity is unchangeable, but a new *"continuation engine"* could be spawned with a new identifier.

+## On transition functions

+!!! todo

+	spell out the formal in english

 ## On engine types